Technologicat/unpythonic/doc/features.md

   - `bottom` can be any non-callable value, in which case it is simply returned upon detection of a cycle.

   - `bottom` can be a callable, in which case the function name and args at the point where the cycle was detected are passed to it, and its return value becomes the final return value.
+This is useful e.g. for debug logging.

   - The `memo` flag controls whether to memoize also intermediate results.
 It adds some additional function call layers between function entries from recursive calls; if that is a problem (due to causing Python's call stack to blow up faster), use `memo=False`.
 You can still memoize the final result if you want; just put `@memoize` on the outside.